conifer-dev/conifer/content/posts/Life - The project lost in time.md

 To this day I still want to spread this message to young adults and teenagers alike with games I plan to create in future, to create meaningful games that people can connect to.
 Games that help players find their inner peace and games to help players find comfort knowing that what they're going through isn't just them, they aren't alien for feeling how they feel.

 **All-around** I'm glad the game never came to light if anything I would instead call it a learning project.
-I think an essential skill to possess as a game designer is to accept your faults and terrible mistakes made in the game development cycle.
+I think an essential skill to possess as a game designer is to accept your faults and terrible mistakes made during the game development cycle.
 This is precisely what I learned today by dissecting my unfinished projects GDD.

 **[You can find the asset pack for this project released on my itch.io page.](https://conifer-dev.itch.io/visual-novel-characters-asset-pack)**